• Skip to primary navigation

 Ingredients

-• 14 oz or 400g super firm or extra firm tofu
+• 14 oz super firm tofu

 • ⅓ cup nutritional yeast